-- 117. An entity shall disclose the following for each class of intangible assets, distinguishing between internally generated intangible assets and other intangible assets: - (a) Whether the useful lives are indefinite or finite and, if finite, the useful lives or the amortization rates used; - (b) The amortization methods used for intangible assets with finite useful lives; - (c) The gross carrying amount and any accumulated amortization (aggregated with accumulated impairment losses) at the beginning and end of the period; - (d) The line item(s) of the statement of financial performance in which any amortization of intangible assets is included; - (e) A reconciliation of the carrying amount at the beginning and end of the period showing: - (i) Additions, indicating separately those from internal development and those acquired separately; - (ii) Assets classified as held for sale or included in a disposal group classified as held for sale in accordance with the relevant international or national accounting standard dealing with non-current assets held for sale and discontinued operations and other disposals; - (iii) Increases or decreases during the period resulting from revaluations under paragraphs 74, 84 and 85 (if any);
+- 117. An entity shall disclose the following for each class of intangible assets, distinguishing between internally generated intangible assets and other intangible assets: - (a) Whether the useful lives are indefinite or finite and, if finite, the useful lives or the amortization rates used;

-- (iv) Impairment losses recognized in surplus or deficit during the period in accordance with MPSAS 21 or MPSAS 26 (if any); - (v) Impairment losses reversed in surplus or deficit during the period in accordance with MPSAS 21 or MPSAS 26 (if any); - (vi) Any amortization recognized during the period; - (vii) Net exchange differences arising on the translation of the financial statements into the presentation currency, and on the translation of a foreign operation into the presentation currency of the entity; and - (viii) Other changes in the carrying amount during the period. - 118.
+- (b) The amortization methods used for intangible assets with finite useful lives; - (c) The gross carrying amount and any accumulated amortization (aggregated with accumulated impairment losses) at the beginning and end of the period; - (d) The line item(s) of the statement of financial performance in which any amortization of intangible assets is included; - (e) A reconciliation of the carrying amount at the beginning and end of the period showing: - (i) Additions, indicating separately those from internal development, those acquired separately, and those acquired through acquisitions; - (ii) Disposals; - (iii) Increases or decreases during the period resulting from revaluations under paragraphs 74, 84 and 85 (if any); - (iv) Impairment losses recognized in surplus or deficit during the period in accordance with MPSAS 21, Impairment of Non-Cash-Generating Assets or MPSAS 26, Impairment of Cash-Generating Assets, (if any); - (v) Impairment losses reversed in surplus or deficit during the period in accordance with MPSAS 21, Impairment of Non-Cash-Generating Assets or MPSAS 26, Impairment of Cash-Generating Assets, (if any); - (vi) Any amortization recognized during the period; - (vii) Net exchange differences arising on the translation of the financial statements into the presentation currency, and on the translation of a foreign operation into the presentation currency of the entity; and - (viii) Other changes in the carrying amount during the period. - 118.
 A class of intangible assets is a grouping of assets of a similar nature and use in an entity's operations.
-Examples of separate classes may include: - (a) Brand names; - (b) Mastheads and publishing titles; - (c) Computer software; - (d) Licences; - (e) Copyrights, patents, and other industrial property rights, service, and operating rights; - (f) Recipes, formulae, models, designs, and prototypes; and - (g) Intangible assets under development.
+Examples of separate classes may include: - (a) Brand names; - (b) Mastheads and publishing titles; - (c) Computer software; - (d) Licences; - (e) Copyrights, patents, and other industrial property rights, service, and operating rights;

+- (f) Recipes, formulae, models, designs, and prototypes; and - (g) Intangible assets under development.